architect/arc.codes.next/src/docs/en/reference/databases/tables.md

 ## IAM Permissions

 By default all runtime functions generated with Architect have one generated [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege ) with the least privileges possible.
-This means Lambda functions can only access other resources defined in the same `.arc` file.
+This means Lambda functions can only access other resources defined in the same `app.arc` file.

 For `@tables` only the following IAM actions are allowed at runtime: